yahyaozturk/terraform-azure-managed-service-identity/README.md

 ## How to apply the solution
-Please change variables to apply terraform script, below instruction will provision
+Please change variables to apply terraform script

 - make sure to have azure cli installed
 - make sure to have terraform installed
 - make sure to have azure subscription with required permission